MLHale/nebraska-gencyber-modules/understanding_rest_and_apis_with_droids/lesson-plan.md

 ### Learning Objectives

+1. Students will be able to define HTTP GET and POST operations.
 1. Student will be able to define 'REST', 'a REST endpoint', 'API Integration', and 'API Invocation'
 1. Student will be able use a REST Client to make POST and GET requests to an API
 1. Student will be able to make an API mashup using API data.